HolliverCosta/HolliverCosta/README.md

 ### Hi there 👋

-I'm Holliver Costa, an undergraduate student in Computer Science at Universidade Federal de Campina Grande 🔭 I'm currently learning about typescript and react
+I'm Holliver Costa, student in Computer Science at Universidade Federal de Campina Grande

+🔭 I'm currently learning about typescript and react
 🌱 I'm a member of Pilab